 Take perfluorinated chemicals, (PFCs), a group of chemicals used, amongst other things, to make products stain or water resistant.
 These little monsters escape into the air and into our waterways, being transported all over the world – they have even been found in polar bears in the frozen north.
 PFCs can end up in human blood, can disrupt our hormones and impact on our reproductive and immune systems.

 A parent already has so many things to worry about aside from researching the safety of each and every product.
 Surely we cannot be expected to turn into hazardous chemicals experts during our weekly shopping.
 Why do companies continue to use these dangerous chemicals, failing to innovate and invest in the existing alternatives?

 Some companies are already doing exactly this.
 Clothing companies like H&M and Mango are leading the way, having already got rid of PFCs.
 In July this year, adidas, one of the world's biggest sports and outdoor companies, agreed to eliminate 99% of all PFCs by 2017.
 However, others are lagging behind and continuing to use old fashioned and dangerous chemicals like these.

 Together, we can Detox our children's future.
 When their customers speak out, big brands listen.
 It's time the industry learnt a lesson here: it has outgrown its outdated manufacturing processes, just like our kids have outgrown their old school uniforms.
 Let's say goodbye to the little monsters.

-Helena Meresman is Digital Mobilisation Advisor for the Climate and Energy campaign, and a mother of two.
+Helena Meresman is Digital Mobilisation Advisor for the Climate and Energy campaign at Greenpeace International, and a mother of two.